Warren likens private equity to 'vampires' in plan targeting Wall Street 'looting'

 WARREN CALLS FOR REPLACING COMMERCE DEPARTMENT IN JOBS PLAN

 Warren's plan would extend private equity's responsibilities to debts of the companies they invested in as well as those companies' pension obligations.
-Several of her provisions also focus on regulating deals between firms and others.
+Several of her provisions also focus on regulating relations between firms and others.

 For example, she wants to prevent "lenders and investment managers from making reckless loans to private equity-owned companies already swimming in debt."
 Firms, under her plan, also wouldn't be able to charge monitoring fees.